jonataswalker/vps-rest-client/README.md

-# budgetvm-rest-client
+# vps-rest-client
-A Node.js REST client for BudgetVM
+A Node.js REST client for VPS admin.